BioPhoton/ngRe/README.md

 > **Inconsistent handling of undefined variables**
 > It is important to mention the inconsistant handling of undefined variables and observables that didnt send a value yet.

-> **Nested Template Scopes**
-> One more downside here.
-If we use the `as` template syntax and have multiple observable presents in the same div we run into some
-> annoying situation where we have to nest multiple divs to have a context per bound vairable.

 ```typescript
 @Component({
   selector: 'my-app',